Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Two abstract uniqueness results of braided tensor structures

+Following Wenzl in the setting of quantum groups at roots of unity, we emphasize the use of a generating object $V$ in the tensor category.
+For the classical Lie algebras, $V$ is the defining (vector) representation of the quantum groups for the Lie types A and C, the spin representation for the Lie types B and the sum of the two spin representations for the Lie type D. For the Lie type $G_2$ is the 7-dimensional representation.
+The fundamental representations for the $E$ and $F$ types are described in \cite{Wenzl}.

+The braided symmetry is defined by two equations that closely link it with the associativity morphisms in a braided tensor category, and are called hexagonal diagrams.

+The first immediate consequence of braided symmetry is Proposition \ref{braided_symmetry_with_generating_object}, which shows that the associativity morphisms and the knowledge of the braided symmetry when one variable is restricted to the generating object and the other is free, determines the braided symmetry uniquely.

+Our Drinfeld-Kohno theorem applied to fusion categories of quantum groups at roots of unity allows to construct the braided symmetry which coincides with the braided symmetry known in the setting of loop groups, or affine vertex operator algebras at a positive integer level.

+Given the difficulty of constructing associativity morphisms in the setting of affine vertex operator algebras, one would like to reverse proposition \ref{braided_symmetry_with_generating_object} and study the following question: determine a restricted family ${\mathcal V}$ of triples of objects that as variables determine the associativity morphisms on all triples of objects in a unique way.
+In the application, such a family reduces the comparison of the two associativity morphisms to this restricted family, for which the comparison is simpler by the properties of the specific generating representations in the Lie types, that have been described in \cite{Wenzl}.

+The original observation together with above question motivate our definition of pre-associator of CFT-type and the weaker definition of ${\mathcal V}$-pre-associator of CFT-type.
+By a pre-associator we understand a function defined on triples of representations of a discrete algebra with coproduct, which does not necessarily satisfy the pentagon equation.
+If it does, then the algebra is a weak bialgebra, with associator analogous to the trivial case of Hopf algebras.

+The case of representation categories of vertex operator algebras at positive integer level, motivates the weaker definition of ${\mathcal V}$-pre-associator of CFT-type, because we do not know the weak Hopf property in the vertex operator algebra case, but we show that we have such a pre-associator on special triples of representations and we wish to have a uniqueness result on the possible associators that extend the restriction of the pre-associator to ${\mathcal V}$.

+The main abstract uniqueness result on associativity morphisms with the same braided symmetry is Theorem \ref{claim0}.

 Our approach to the associativity morphism part is centered on showing vanishing of certain cohomological obstructions in the associator of related weak quasi-bialgebras that we associate, see Theorem \ref{Zhu_from_qg_if_of_CFT_type}.
-We shall come back to a more detailed description of our strategy in Sect. \ref{5++}.
+For a more detailed description of our strategy we refer the reader to the previous Sect. \ref{5++}.